Ticket #2149 (new bug)

 I would suggest moving the discussion to libtorrent bug tracker.

-Changed 9 months ago by arvid
+comment:17 Changed 11 years ago by arvid

 I notice that you're using an HTTP proxy.